frasertajima/fortran/Nvidia CUDA Interfaces example out of date/readme.md

 ! pgacclnk: child process exit status 1: /usr/bin/ld

 Fortunately, Claude was eventually able to create an updated example.
+While the Claude example runs, it is difficult to know what the correct code should be given that Nvidia's example does not compile.